syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio/template-studio.md

 ---
 layout: post
 title: Template Studio in Document SDK - Syncfusion
-description: Learn here about how to create the Blazor application using Syncusion® Document SDK Components with the help of template studio.
+description: Learn here about how to create the Blazor application using Syncfusion® Document SDK Components with the help of template studio.
 platform: extension
 control: Syncfusion Extensions
 documentation: ug